-If you’ve come to this article with the expectation that exogenous ketones will magically make you lose fat, now is a good time to get that idea out of your head.
+If you’ve come to this article expecting exogenous ketones to magically make you lose fat, now is a good time to get that idea out of your head.

 While it would be pretty awesome if exogenous ketones did make you lose weight without any extra effort, that’s simply not how they work.